maoberlehner/markus-oberlehner-net/content/blog/visual-regression-testing-with-nightwatch-and-cucumber.md

       }

       const diff = new PNG({ width: img1.width, height: img1.height });
-      // pixelmatch returns 0 if the images do exactly match,
+      // pixelmatch returns 0 if the images match exactly,
       // it returns a value > 0 if they don't match. const imageMismatch = pixelmatch(
         img1.data,